 I’ve had links to policies on my resources page for a while now, so thought I’d highlight them and include lots more.

 It takes time to scour the web and pull together a list, but I’ve done the hard work for you – see below for a detailed list of policies.
 The ‘usual suspects’ are there, but I’ve also sought out ones from a variety of industries and countries and included links at the foot of this page to video examples.

 Found a good/bad example you think other IC pros would be interested in seeing?
 Do comment below or Tweet me @AllthingsIC.

 How long should a social media policy be?

 What format should a social media policy take?

 Who should you involve when creating social media guidance?

 All of these questions regularly lead people to my blog and there’s no one-size-fits-all approach because it depends on your organisation and how far into your social media journey you are.
-Therefore, I’m going to share some thoughts for you to think through:

 If you don’t have rules in place and are looking to create them, think about establishing a working group to do so.
 This should be made up of people from across the organisation – not just Comms and IT.
 Does your policy need to include contractors, shareholders and other stakeholders?
 Ensure they are involved too.